What is our curriculum intent?

 How do we measure the impact of the course?

 In Computer Science, we use technology to our advantage wherever possible.
-We use a range of digital assessment tools to track student progress.
-These tools include Quizizz, Blooket, EdPuzzle, and Eedi.
-We measure the progress of students programming ability by regularly offering feedback on the code they have written – we use an online platform called Replit to allow teachers and students to share and collaborate on code easily.
+We use a range of digital assessment tools to track student progress and provide feedback following any in class assessment.
+We measure the progress of students programming ability by regularly offering feedback on the code they have written – we use an online platform called time2code to allow students to complete programming practice in a fun and engaging way.

 The final assessment takes place in the form of two exams at the end of the second year of study.
 Each exam is worth 50% of the total marks available.
 One exam is focused on the students ability to understand Computer Science and programming, while the second exam is focused on the theory of how computers work.